abzium/Splitter/README.md

 # Splitter
- A to-do list made in Java using Swing.
+ A to-do list that will organize smaller subtasks under bigger tasks.
+Made with Java Swing library.